paddytobias/paddytobias.github.io/index.md

 ### eResearch Analyst, Deakin University - Intersect Australia
 <em>2018-2019</em>

-Based at Deakin University, Burwood, reporting to the Director of the eResearch team, Dr Christopher McAvaney.
+Based at Deakin University, Burwood, reporting to the Director of the eResearch team.
 My role was to service researcher at the the Burwood campus, including coordinating training, providing strategic support for faculties, and supporting researchers to incorporate computational techniques into their workflow.

 <details>
 <summary><b>Click</b> to see a selection of activities</summary>